aditya-munjale/Backend/README.md

 get -> Use to bring data from server to frontend post -> Use to bring data from frontend to backend

 # Linking CSS with frontend

 # MongoDB

 - npm i mongoos

 # CRUD Operations

 - Create
 - Read
 - Update
 - Delete

+# Dynamic Routing

+- "/profile/:username"
+- res.send(req.params.username)